Olin Hall 107

 Ph.D.
 Biochemistry, Dartmouth Medical School

-I grew up in Illinois (north of Chicago) and received a Bachelors of Arts degree in both biology and chemistry from Monmouth College (Monmouth, IL).
-I received a Ph.D. in biochemistry from Dartmouth Medical School (Hanover, NH), investigating the frequency locus of the bread mold (fungus) Neurospora crassa and the role that the large frequency gene has in circadian rhythms in this model system and also characterized the small frequency gene which appears to be a spliced, non-coding gene.
+I grew up in Illinois (northwest of Chicago) and received a Bachelor of Arts degree in both biology and chemistry from Monmouth College (Monmouth, IL).
+I received a Ph.D. in biochemistry from Dartmouth Medical School (Hanover, NH), investigating the frequency locus of the bread mold (fungus) Neurospora crassa and the role that the large frequency gene has in circadian rhythms in this model system and also characterized the small frequency gene which appears to encode a spliced, non-coding RNA.
 I attended Rice University (Houston, TX) for my postdoctoral position with Dr. Janet Braam.
-We investigated the expression, localization and possible function of the TCH2 gene in the model plant Arabidopsis thaliana.
+We investigated the expression, localization and possible function of calmodulin-related genes in the model plant Arabidopsis thaliana.
 I taught as a sabbatical replacement faculty member for three years at Colby College (Waterville, ME) in the areas of genetics, molecular genetics, cell biology and plant development.
 At Colby College I began my collaboration with Dr. Frank Fekete on the identification and characterization of mercury resistant bacteria in the environment.
 I have been teaching at Bradley University since the fall of 2002.

 My teaching interests include the freshman Molecules to Cells course for biology and chemistry majors as well as health science and nursing majors.
 I also teach courses in genetics and plant development, both with laboratories.
-I will be teaching a course in molecular genetics and one in molecular techniques.
-I have taught graduate-level courses in Topics in Bioethics, a course in reading, discussing and presenting current literature and the Graduate Thesis Proposal Preparation course.
+I have taught human genetics and bioethics courses at the graduate level.
 I have also taught the Biotechnology and Society (BIO 301) course for general education.